jacobhyphenated/PokerServer/README.md

 * *players* - Array of player objects
  * *name* - name of the player
  * *chips* - number of chips the player has remaining
  * *finishPosition* - if the player is out of the game, this is the position they finished in.
 This will be zero for players still in the game.
-This field will always be zero in the current implemenation (version 0.1)
  * *gamePosition* - the seating position.
 This determines the order of action for every hand, and should determine the seating.
 This is randomized at the start of a tournament.

 ###Start Game (/startgame)